zsparal/api-documentation/source/payments/hosted-checkout.rst

 conversion.
 If, however, you would like to provide a custom checkout experience, please refer to our guide on :doc:`building your own checkout </payments/build-your-own-checkout>`.

+Our full hosted checkout experience can be viewed on `our Hosted Checkout demo <https://demo.mollie.com/>`_.

 Please also refer to the `Mollie Checkout product page <https://www.mollie.com/en/checkout>`_ on our website.

 .. figure:: images/mollie-checkout-example-a@2x.jpg